On the Hausdorff dimension of countable intersections of certain sets of normal numbers: Introduction

+\begin{thrm} We write $r \sim s$ if there exist integers $n, m$ with $r^n=s^m$.
+If $r \sim s$, then any number normal to base $r$ is normal to base $s$.
+If $r \nsim s$, then the set of numbers which are normal to base $r$ but not even simply normal to base $s$ has the power of the continuum. \end{thrm}

-While there is no reason to expect uncountable intersections to preserve Hausdorff dimension, it is not immediately clear that there are not numbers that are $Q$-distribution normal for every infinite in limit basic sequence $Q$.
+While there is no reason to expect uncountable intersections to preserve Hausdorff dimension, it is not immediately clear that there are not numbers that are $Q$-distribution normal for every basic sequence $Q$ that is infinite in limit.
 If this were the case then it might be possible that \reft{mainthrm} could be extended to arbitrary uncountable intersections. \begin{thrm}\labt{mainunthrm} There is an uncountable family of basic sequences $(Q_j)_{j \in J}$ that are infinite in limit such that

 \end{thrm} \reft{mainunthrm} can be proven with only a trivial modification of the proof of Theorem 1.1.4 in the dissertation of P. Laffer \cite{Laffer}.
 P. Laffer's Theorem 1.1.4 shows that no number is $Q$-distribution normal for all basic sequences $Q$.
-It should be noted that every irrational number is $Q$-distributed normal for uncountably many basic sequences $Q$ and not $Q$-distribution normal for uncountably many basic sequences $Q$. \cite{Laffer} also provides further refinements of these statements.
+It should be noted that every irrational number is $Q$-distribution normal for uncountably many basic sequences $Q$ and not $Q$-distribution normal for uncountably many basic sequences $Q$.
+P. Laffer \cite{Laffer} also provides further refinements of these statements.

 Moreover, we will also show the following for $Q$ that are infinite in limit: \begin{enumerate} \item The sets $\DN{Q}^{\mathsf{c}}$ and $\RNk{Q}{2}^{\mathsf{c}}$ are $\alpha$-winning sets (in the sense of Schmidt's game) for every $\alpha$ in $(0,1/2)$. \item $\DN{Q}$ and $\RNk{Q}{1}$ are sets of the first category. \end{enumerate}